chrisbra/vim-autoread/README.md

     :AutoRead     - starts a async job and will append new buffer content to the current buffer once it is noticed.
     :AutoRead!    - stop autoreading

-## Tip
----
-If you want to Vim scroll automatically, make sure to have the cursor already on the last line (e.g. using `G` command) when you call `:AutoRead`.

 ## License & Copyright
 -------